Waimea Valley

 Waimea Valley is an area of historic cultural significance on the North Shore of Oahu, Hawaii.
 The valley, being an important place in Hawaiian religion, includes several historical structures including stone terraces and walls constructed during the time of the Hawaiian monarchy.
 The nutrient-rich volcanic soil combined with a rainy environment provided the resourceful Hawaiians of the area the opportunity to create one of the most prosperous farming communities in all of Polynesia.
 The area had complex fish ponds, domesticated animal pens, various large farming beds, and was famous for the cultivation of pink taro root stock, a coveted item to the Ali`i (the Hawaiian elite).
 Much of the garden floor was once cultivated for taro, sweet potato, and bananas, with new crops and orchards introduced by Europeans after their arrival.

 Sacred Hawaiian Mythology

 Waimea Valley was considered one of the more recognized locations for its spiritual significance by Ancient Hawaiians.
 They were thought to partake in various indigenous religious activities, like human sacrifice.
 O’ahu’s largest heiau, or temple, resides there, overlooking the valley.

 The valley is surrounded by three major Heiau.
 In the 1700s, Kaopulupulu, the Kahuna Nui who lived in the valley, built Pu'u o Mahuka on the pu'u (buff) called Keanaloa.
-Kpopolo Heiau, on the Haleiwa side of the valley's outer entrance, was likewise built under the guidance of the Kahuna Nui Kaopulupulu.
+Kupopolo Heiau, on the Haleiwa side of the valley's outer entrance, was likewise built under the guidance of the Kahuna Nui Kaopulupulu.
 Ke Ahu Hapu'u is a sacred location on the southwestern side of Waimea Bay, located on the water's edge.
 The shark god Kaneaukai is honored at this temple.
-Kaneaukai is a fishing shrine or temple, and Pu'o o Mahuka and Kupopolo are human sacrificial temples.
+Kaneaukai is a fishing shrine or temple, and Pu'u o Mahuka and Kupopolo are human sacrificial temples.